Why no hush-money charges against Trump? Feds are silent

 “It’s not the ordinary practice,” said Green, who directs the Louis Stein Center for Law and Ethics at the Fordham University School of Law.
 “I don’t think there’s an exception in this case.”

-Trump has denied that the payments to McDougal and another woman, the porn actress Stormy Daniels, were a private matter and didn’t violate campaign finance rules.
+Trump has said the payments to McDougal and another woman, the porn actress Stormy Daniels, were a private matter and didn’t violate campaign finance rules.
 While castigating Cohen as a liar, Trump has also said he doesn’t believe his former lawyer should have pleaded guilty to the charges.

 Federal prosecutors revealed in a court filing this week that they also had investigated whether anyone had given false statements during the inquiry or otherwise obstructed justice, but didn’t reveal who those people were.

-Note: This story has been updated to correct language in the second-to-last paragraph to say that Trump has said the payments were a private matter and didn’t violate campaign finance rules, not denied that they were a private matter and didn’t violate rules.